What Is Roku? Pricing & How It Works

 Getting started with Roku is straightforward and can be done during device setup or online.

-• Link your Roku device by entering the activation code displayed on your TV screen.
+- Link your Roku device by following Roku’s on-screen activation steps, which may use an activation email, QR code, or link code displayed on your TV screen.

 How Much Does Roku Cost?